UPDATED AUGUST 2019

 This is a selection of some of the best places to have a vegan meal in Krakow.
 I’ve also written a guide to vegan Warsaw, another wonderfully vegan-friendly city in Poland.

 ֳNo wonder this place has such a high rating on Happy Cow.
 This 100% vegan place is extremely popular in Krakow, simply because they make amazingly delicious vegan kebab.

 The menu is on the wall and includes two sizes of wraps and different veggies and sauces to go with your vegan kebab.

 I had the Hamster kebab, which is the one with peanut butter and coconut sauce.
 It was absolutely perfect.
 I’m not a fan of meat substitutes, so happy to say it didn’t taste anything like meat.

 On another visit I tried the Aloha, which came with mango sauce and marinated pineapple and was just as wonderful.

-The space is small, it has just a few tables and you will probably find yourself sharing a table with other people.
 It feels a bit like a local hangout that everybody seems to stop at when they pass by.